grantmcdermott/blueparadox/STATA/README.md

 ## Structure

-This STATA section of the repo contains two sub-directories: 1) `code/` and 2) `data/`.
+The STATA section of the repo contains the following files and sub-directories:

-### 1) `code/`

-STATA code for executing the analysis.
-It contains 3 files:
+*Note that the assumed relative path for running all of the STATA code is `blueparadox/STATA` (i.e. the location of this README).
+This relative path should be set automatically if you open STATA by clicking on any of the do-files below.
+However, users should manually set their local directory if that is not the case.*

-1. `code/prepare_data.do` loads, cleans and merges the raw data files (described in `..data/README.md`) to generate `data/region_day_ready.dta`, the STATA data file used for Figures 3, S1-S4.
-Users must change the local directory to one's own machine.
+1. `prepare_data.do`: STATA do-file for loading, cleaning and merging the [raw data files](https://github.com/grantmcdermott/blueparadox/tree/master/data).
+Running this file will generate `data/region_day_ready.dta`, which is the STATA data file used for the actual analysis (see below).

-2. `code/figures.do` generates all figures.
-Users should change the local directory to one's own machine.
-Note, however, that it is assumed the figures will be exported to a parent `blueparadox/figures` directory in accordance with the structure of this repo.
+2. `data/region_day_ready.dta`: STATA-ready dataset produced from running the above do-file.
+This is the primary dataset for executing all of the analysis.

+3. `figures.do`: STATA do-file for executing the analysis.
+Running this do-file will generate Figs. 3 and S1-S4 from the paper and then export them to the `blueparadox/figures` directory higher up in the repo.

-3. `code/STATA_toolbox/i/ivreg2.ado` is the STATA ado program for the regression procedure used in the paper.
+4. `STATA_toolbox/i/ivreg2.ado`: STATA ado program for the regression procedure used in the paper.

-### 2) `data/`

-This directory contains `data/region_day_ready.dta`, which is the primary dataset ready for use in the STATA analysis.
-(Not to be confused with the raw/input data directory that is shared by both the STATA and *R* scripts in the repo; note the missing `../` at the beginning of the relative path.)